spring-media/adsolutions-implementationReference/publisher/bild.de.md

 ## Important notes

-- For Intext Outstream and for Richmedia we just need one placement with Appnexus.
+- For Intext Outstream and for Richmedia we just need one placement with Xandr.
 - __IMPORTANT__ Please palace the "inpage" placement in the required position for InText.
 Take care that we need the whole website wide for it.

 ## Help